Leather lacing is a great way to join pieces of leather together for a project. I’ll share what I’ve learned best about how to lace leather.

 The whip stitch is a another basic, and very common stitch used in leather lacing.
 It runs over the edge of the leather in a diagonal way.
 This creates a strong stitch that also helps protect the leather’s edge.
 Below is a helpful video showing how to make a whip stitch in leather.

 Leather lacing provides an excellent way to join leather without glues and adhesives.
 It provides a strong bond for leather, using leather, and the stitch types used can add exceptional look and function to any piece.
 If you’d like to learn about what leather could work best for lace or your next project, click here for my article on the different types of leather available.
+Leather lace can also be braided to create jewelry, for more details, click here for my article about leather rings.
+And for styling leather, here for my guide to leather engraving.

 How do you sew moccasins?